 Try Craft Coffee

 Fort Collins’ craft community is growing and the popularity of third-wave coffee is growing with it.
-Head over to Harbinger the Coffee Spot for exotic, pure coffee from some of the nation’s best roasters.
+To experience this trend for yourself, head over to Harbinger Coffee for exotic, pure coffee from some of the nation’s best roasters.

-Other craft coffee homes: Harbinger Coffee, Farmers Brother Coffee, The Bean Cycle, The Human Bean, Bindle Coffee and Everyday Joe’s.
-The latter is a giant coffee house with a stage.
-It often holds special events and live music.
+Other craft coffee homes in Fort Collins include Farmers Brother Coffee, The Bean Cycle, The Human Bean, Bindle Coffee, and Everyday Joe’s.
+The latter is a giant coffee house with a stage that often holds special events and live music performances.